runemalm/OpenDDD.NET/README.md

 OpenDDD.NET is an open-source framework for domain-driven design (DDD) development using C# and .NET.
 It provides a set of powerful tools and abstractions to help developers build scalable, maintainable, and testable applications following the principles of DDD.

-The framework follows .NET conventions for seamless integration, ensuring compatibility with standardized naming, dependency injection patterns, and middleware setup.
-It is also designed for non-intrusive adoption, enabling developers to try out its features in existing codebases without significant refactoring.

 ## Key Features

 - [x] **Aggregates**: Define domain aggregates with clear boundaries and encapsulate domain logic within them.
 - [x] **Entities and Value Objects**: Create entities and value objects to represent domain concepts and ensure strong type safety.
-- [x] **Repositories**: Define repositories to abstract away data access and enable persistence of domain objects.
+- [ ] **Repositories**: Define repositories to abstract away data access and enable persistence of domain objects.
 - [ ] **Domain Events**: Implement domain events to facilitate communication between domain objects and decouple them from each other.
 - [ ] **Integration Events**: Implement integration events to facilitate communication between bounded contexts and decouple them from each other.
 - [ ] **Event Listeners**: Support for defining and managing event listeners to handle domain and integration events, enabling decoupled and scalable event-driven architectures.
+- [ ] **Domain Services**: Encapsulate domain-specific operations that don’t naturally belong to an entity or value object.
-- [x] **Application Services**: Use application services and actions to coordinate the execution of domain logic and manage transactions.
+- [ ] **Application Services**: Use application services and actions to coordinate the execution of domain logic and manage transactions.
-- [x] **Domain Services**: Encapsulate domain-specific operations that don’t naturally belong to an entity or value object.
-- [x] **Infrastructure Services**: Provide implementations for technical concerns such as logging, email, or external integrations.
+- [ ] **Infrastructure Services**: Provide implementations for technical concerns such as logging, email, or external integrations.
 - [ ] **Transactional Outbox**: Ensure event consistency by persisting and publishing events as part of database transactions.

 ## Basic Concepts